crazyscot/tangent-lightroom/README.md

 ﻿# TangentLightroom

-**TangentLightroom** is a plugin that interfaces the Tangent series of hardware control surfaces with Lightroom.
+**TangentLightroom** is a plugin for Adobe Lightroom CC that allows you to control it using the Tangent series of hardware control surfaces.

 **This is alpha quality software!** There are likely to be bugs.